brageon/rest/README.md

 # Manuscript Rate 🎖️
 1. In practice you could mention Warren Buffet for being successful without collaboration.
 4.01
 2. I help strangers with money making out of charity with due diligence or employment papers.
 3.21
 3. Would you back one dollar on Kickstarter.
-It launches in 2029 so you won't get an email about it before then.
+It launches in 2029 so you won't get an email about it before.
 2.29
 4. I even use a die to upfront planning.
 I get this, which means continue posting museums on Facebook.
 2.67
 5. A spiritual remedy can be upfront reflection with dice roll.
 Life purpose beats dementia.
 3.44
 6. Let's intertwine vintage ingenuity with modern wisdom.
 6.87